-Nursing is a physically demanding role, requiring lifting, prolonged standing, walking, sometimes running – in short, nurses are on their feet the majority of their shifts.
+Nursing is a physically demanding role, requiring lifting, prolonged standing, walking, and sometimes running – in short, nurses are on their feet the majority of their shifts.
 Understanding the approach to selecting the right footwear can impact and potentially prevent injury, particularly from overuse.

 Foot mechanics and positioning varies, meaning choosing the right shoe is up to the individual.
 However, there are some suggestions that will indicate if the shoe is the right fit.

-Choosing the Right Shoe
+Choosing the right shoe

-In general, people who have jobs that require prolonged standing need more supportive footwear than the average office worker or lunchtime-walker.
-Research suggests, however, that selecting a shoe based on arch-height alone has little effect on injury rates², so it is imperative that the individual purchasing the shoe utilizes a holistic perspective when deciding on the right pair.
+In general, people who have jobs that require prolonged standing need more supportive footwear than the average office worker or lunchtime walker.
+Research suggests, however, that selecting a shoe based on arch height alone has little effect on injury rates², so it is imperative that the individual purchasing the shoe utilizes a holistic perspective when deciding on the right pair.

 A typical rule of thumb is to leave about an inch of space between the top of the first toe and the top of the shoe.
-Ensure there is enough width, as well – average width works well for the average foot, but be sure the shoe accommodates for a more narrow or wide foot.
+Ensure there is enough width, as well – average width works well for the average foot, but be sure the shoe accommodates a more narrow or wide foot.
 Foot size, or foot volumetrics, can change with activity¹ depending on the individual.
-It is important to make sure there is enough room for changes in the shoe, if needed.
+It is important to make sure there is enough room for changes in the shoe if needed.

 Other lesser-known aspects to look for include making sure the heel sits evenly – this is not something people often think about, but take a look at the back of the shoe when it is sitting on a hard surface.
 Does it tilt one way or the other?
 More fashionable shoes tend to have a lean, but supportive shoes rarely do – the heel sits evenly across the back of the shoe, allowing for a more neutral foot position and better mechanics.